danfuzz/samizdat/doc/samizdat-0-lib/List.md

 **Note:** This is a special-case version of the more general function `collectFilter` (see which).

-#### `listInsNth(list, n, value) <> list`

-Returns a list just like the given one, except that the `n`th (zero-based) element is set to be the given value (an arbitrary value), and all elements at or beyond index `n` in the original are shifted up by one index.

-`n` must be non-negative and less than or equal to the size of the list.
-If not, it is an error (terminating the runtime).

 #### `listPutNth(list, n, value) <> list`

 Returns a list just like the given one, except that the `n`th